JGNN

 instances, each representing a numerical computation with

-numerical vectors, which are sometimes endowed with matrix dimensions.
-This guidebook does not list operation classes, as they are rarely used directly and can be found the Javadoc, namely
+can run and be trained in multiple threads simultaneously.
+This guidebook does not list operation subclasses, as they are rarely used directly and can be found

 nn.inputs,